-Our EET Computer Engineering BAAS concentration is designed to provide an in-depth knowledge of hardware and software design that includes the following areas: digital design, digital electronics, computer architecture, computer programing, programming paradigms, electronics.
+Our EET Computer Engineering BAAS concentration is designed to provide an in-depth knowledge of hardware and software design that includes the following areas: digital design, digital electronics, computer architecture, computer programming, programming paradigms, electronics.

 You may also focus on communications, control, renewable energy, and circuits as an elective area of specialization.
 The purpose of the BAAS with an emphasis on computer engineering technology programs is to train engineers to design, develop and implement modern computer-based applications.